nuremics/nuremics/README.md

 In practice, the core framework `nuremics` is composed of three foundational _software items_:

-- The `Process` class defines a generic process component.
+- The `Process` class defines a generic process item.
 It provides a flexible base structure that can be extended to implement domain-specific processes within `nuremics-apps`.

 - The `Workflow` class orchestrates the execution of multiple processes in a defined sequential order.
 It encapsulates the coordination logic and manages the progression of tasks throughout the workflow.